w-char/w-char.github.io/README.md

 ### Business Value of the Solution

 ### Difficulties Encountered

 Difficulties that my group encountered during this project included the run time of the models, differing schedules between groupmates, and finding a way to adhere to Home Credit's overall mission of financial inclusion while still getting effective performance results from our models.
+The long run time in R made it difficult for us to complete work at the same time and analyze performance results together.
+We already had some difficulties with busy schedules and a group member often in and out of town so the run time was an additional factor to take into account on top of that.
+Our group was able to meet consistently throughout the project but our schedules made it hard to meet for last minute alterations or unexpected problems.
+To make up for this, we were highly responsive to each other and very communicative throughout the project.
+Our difficulty adhering to Home Credit's goal of financial inclusion was something that we did not realize soon enough.
+Ultimately, we lost sight of the main goal and became too focused on producing a model with good performance.
+Eventually once we realized this, we had to make alterations to our project in order to follow Home Credit's initital objective.

 ### Project Takeaways and Reflection